LogicalMelon151/githublmao/profile/README.md

 - Open source projects on GitHub received a stunning **[i said i can't code]** contributions 🚀 in the last year alone
 - **Every minute** a developer creates a new release 🏄 for a public project on GitHub

+# 🚨 🚨 🚨 GEN Z SLANG ALERT 🚨 🚨 🚨

 Now that we are talking about the important things ☝️, are you contributing to open source?
 Yes?
-Okay, you pipeb*mb! 🧨 If not, we can help you get started!
-Open source software is made by people just like you.
+Okay, you cringe! 💀 If not, no one aksed you =bozo Open source software is made by people unlike you.
 Learn more about [how to contribute](https://opensource.guide/).

 ### 🦦 Contributing to the ecosystem